 Share With: As with my feedback on Barterhouse bourbon, share this one with a bourbon drinker who appreciates new releases and wants to check this one of their list.
 Giving it a go is worth a small investment of a glass but I wouldn’t share this with someone who you need to impress.

 Worth The Price: Suggested retail price is $150.
 Are you kidding me?
 Sure, $150 for a 26-year-old bourbon doesn’t seem crazy compared to similar releases by other brands but the juice doesn’t live up to the investment required.
 I’m all about drinking bourbon.
 The only bourbons I have multiples of in my collection are ones that have been discontinued (and I knew about it early enough to stock up) or are hard to get and I’ve gotten lucky to grab a few when the opportunity presented itself.
 You can be damn sure each of those are also a solid pour in my book.
 Old Blowhard sadly does not warrant any such effort to add it to my collection.

 Bottle, Bar or Bust: Try it at a bar or a liquor store tasting if their kind enough to sell samples.
-As with Barterhouse bourbon the only reason to add a bottle to your collection is if you want to check it off your collectors list.
-In fact, I’ve heard from quite a few people who ordered multiples that their already looking to offload a few.
+As with Barterhouse bourbon, the only reason to add a bottle to your collection is if you want to check it off your collector list.
+In fact, I’ve heard from quite a few people who ordered multiples that they’re already looking to offload a few.